ns-rse/python-maths/.github/ISSUE_TEMPLATE/03_zero_division_amend_fixup.md

 ## Remove the empty commit and push your changes

-We can remove the empty commit and push our changes.
+We can remove the empty commit with `git reset HEAD~1` and push your changes.

 ```bash
 git reset HEAD~1